At a glance

 Struggling teens read slowly.
 They often stop to sound out words.
 They spend so much time and energy on decoding that understanding the overall meaning of what they’re reading can be very difficult.
 This might lead them to be anxious.

 Teachers can demonstrate fluent reading by reading aloud regularly.
 Even in middle and high school this is still a great technique.
 It’s also important that teens get regular opportunities to read aloud in class.

 Struggling teen readers usually don’t want to read.
 And because they don’t read, they don’t learn new words.
-That’s why teachers need to teach vocabulary words, and then quiz students every week.
+That’s why teachers need to teach vocabulary words, then quiz students every week.

 At the same time, teachers need to connect the new words to concepts students already know.
 They can also give them opportunities to use new words in different ways.
-Good vocabulary instruction includes synonyms, antonyms and alternate meanings of words.
+Good vocabulary instruction includes synonyms, antonyms, and alternate meanings of words.

 Asking questions during reading helps teens figure out whether they actually understand main ideas and important concepts.
 To help with this, teachers can have teens stop and write a short summary of what they’ve read after reading a paragraph.